On the trivializability of rank-one cocycles with an invariant field of projective measures: Introduction

 \section{Introduction}

 A lattice $\Gamma$ in a locally compact second countable group $G$ is \emph{rigid} if, roughly speaking, its isomorphism class boils down to its conjugacy class.
 The pioneering works by Mostow \cite{mostow68:articolo,Most73} and Prasad \cite{prasad:articolo} showed that any lattice in a semi-simple Lie group without factors either compact or locally isomorphic to $\textup{SL}(2,\bbR)$ are rigid.
-Later Margulis \cite{margulis:super} straightened Mostow's Theorem by showing that any Zariski dense representation of a higher rank irreducible lattice into a semi-simple Lie group can be actually extended to the ambient group.
+Later Margulis \cite{margulis:super} strengthened Mostow's Theorem by showing that any unbounded Zariski dense representation of a higher rank irreducible lattice into an adjoint semi-simple Lie group can be actually extended to the ambient group.
 Such phenomenon, called \emph{superrigidity}, was exploited by Margulis to give an arithmeticity criterion for higher rank irreducible lattices.

 After those outstanding results, the interest of the mathematical community in rigidity of lattices grew rapidly and nowadays rigidity has become an independent field of research.
 For instance, the functorial characterization of bounded cohomology due to Burger and Monod \cite{BM99,burger2:articolo} sheds a new light on the theory of \emph{maximal representations}, where the word maximal usually refers to the maximality of a numerical invariant defined in terms of the bounded cohomology of the groups involved.
 Maximal representations have been widely studied in the case of both real and complex hyperbolic lattices by a long list of authors \cite{iozzi02:articolo,BIW1,bucher2:articolo,Pozzetti,BBIborel}.